DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 List of Incubators in Canada (from 2014, via Mars): https://www.marsdd.com/mars-library/accelerators-incubators/

-##  YC Clones?
+##  Incubators in Canada?

-One of the key benefits to YC is standardized term sheets and simple process.
-There is a Montreal-based firm attempting to bring some of the YC magic to Canada.
+One of the key benefits to incubators is standardized term sheets and simple process.  *FounderFuel*, a Montreal-based firm attempting to bring some of the incubator magic to Canada.

 ### FounderFuel